HenrikSamuelsson/solutions-introduction-to-algorithms-4e/chapter-01/clrs-exercise-01-01-02.md

 # Solution Exercise 1.1-2

 Space is a measure of efficiency, other than speed, that need to be considered in the real world.
 What is meant by space depends on the environment.
+In a library environment the sorting of books will depend on the available shelves that will impose limits on the sorting algorithm.
+Most books will fit the ordinary shelves but an exception is made for physically large books that are place on separate special shelves with extra height.
+Speed in sorting and finding the large books is sacrificed to be able reduce the total floor area needed for shelves in the library.

-In a library the sorting of books will depend on the available shelves that will impose limits on the sorting algorithm.
-Most books will fit the ordinary shelves but an exception is made for physically large books that are place on separate special shelves.
-Speed in sorting and locating the large books is sacrificed to be able reduce the total area needed for shelves in the library.
+Another measure of efficiency is compliance to standards that enables parts as a whole to work together.
+Transports can at first glance seemingly be made more efficient by simply making the vehicles larger so more cargo can be fitted inside.
+But making the vehicle larger will affect the routes it can take.
+If for example making a ship to large so will it not be able to pass through the Suez Canal and instead be forced detour around Africa.